-Our Metal Treatment segment provides metallurgical processing services on customer-supplied metal components to improve their strength, durability, and service life.
-In 2010, net sales of our Metal Treatment segment of \$221 million contributed 12% to our total net sales.
+Our Metal Treatment segment provides unique and precise metallurgical processing services to enhance the performance and durability, extend the life, and prevent premature fatigue and failure on customer-supplied metal components.
+In 2011, net sales of our Metal Treatment segment of \$283 million contributed 14% to our total net sales.